-- Residential Property – .003770
+- Residential Property Tax Rate – .003770

-- Land – .004946
+- Land Property Tax Rate – .004946

-- Commercial Property –.007110
+- Commercial Property Tax Rate –.007110

-- Timeshare – .014070
+- Timeshare Property Tax Rate – .014070

 Find out more about the current property tax rates USVI Tax Collector’s Office website.

-The USVI stamp tax works such that higher value properties have a slightly higher percentage tax than their less expensive counterparts.
-Here is the breakdown of the ranges of the stamp tax as from 2015:
+The USVI stamp tax, also known as the Transfer Tax, works such that higher-value properties have a slightly higher percentage of tax than their less-expensive counterparts.

-- 2% for property worth up to $350,000.
+2% for property worth up to $350,000.

-- 2.5% for property worth $350,000 to 1 million.
+2.5% for property worth $350,000 to 1 million.

-- 3% for property worth $1 million to $5 million.
+3% for property worth $1 million to $5 million.

-- 3.5% for property worth over $5 million.
+3.5% for property worth over $5 million.

 Whether you are buying or selling your property, there will be significant closing costs to consider in any real estate transaction.
 Your closing costs in USVI may differ depending on the type of property and the loans involved.
 Typically, the normal closing costs to consider would be the below:

 Real Estate Attorney Fees

 First Year of Homeowner’s Insurance

 What is WAPA?
+What does WAPA do?